mosip/documentation/docs/Github-Workflow.md

 1. Build and test your code.
 Make sure it follows the coding guidelines.

-1. Push to your forked repo.
+1. Push to your forked repo (origin).
     ```
     $ git push
     ```